Luis Rubiales is just the latest crisis in Spanish FA’s dark history

 The federation did listen to some complaints during the World Cup itself, moving the team’s base, but Rubiales made it stridently clear where he stood by fully backing Vilda.
 It was impossible not to put his triumphalism from the semi-final into that context, as if this was personal vindication for him and Vilda.
 It may yet bring the downfall of Rubiales and the departure of Vilda.
 The calls are already growing for the latter to be forced out too.

-Other related controversies have followed Rubiales, such as they way he speaks to people.
-That included a development from 2016 when Tamara Ramos – a staff member for the Spanish Players’ Association, where Rubiales had previously been president – commented on her underwear and joked: “You’ve come here to put on your kneepads.”
+Other related controversies have followed Rubiales, such as the way he speaks to people.
+That included a development from 2016 when Tamara Ramos – a staff member for the Spanish Footballers’ Association, where Rubiales had previously been president – said he commented on her underwear and joked: “You’ve come here to put on your kneepads.”

 This has all framed the frequent commentary now that the triumph of a women’s team has been completely dominated by a man, who had sought to put himself and his manager at the centre almost immediately.